Undecidable problems in quantum field theory: Introduction

 The rest of the article is organized as follows.
 In Sec.~\ref{sec:preliminaries}, we collect basic facts concerning undecidability in computer science and mathematical logic.
 In more detail, we very briefly review the halting problem of Turing machines in Sec.~\ref{sec:halting}, summarize G\"odel's incompleteness theorems in Sec.~\ref{sec:incompleteness}, discuss what their combination means in Sec.~\ref{sec:combination}.
 We then recall in Sec.~\ref{sec:diophantine} their relation to the negative solution to Hilbert's 10th problem, i.e.~the fact that the solvability of Diophantine equations is undecidable.

-We then come to Sec.~\ref{sec:physics}, which contains two physics manifestations of undecidability.
+We then come to Sec.~\ref{sec:physics}, which contains three physics manifestations of undecidability.
+In Sec.~\ref{sec:classical}, we recall the arguments of \cite{GerochHartle,Moore,daCostaDoria} who found the undecidability in classical mechanics.
 In Sec.~\ref{sec:gaplessness}, we briefly review the results of \cite{2dNature,2dLong}, which showed the undecidability of the gaplessness of 2d spin systems.
-Finally in Sec.~\ref{sec:susy}, we show that whether 2d supersymmetric Lagrangian theory breaks supersymmetry is undecidable, which is a simple consequence of the negative solution to Hilbert's 10th problem.
+Then in Sec.~\ref{sec:susy}, we show that whether 2d supersymmetric Lagrangian theory breaks supersymmetry is undecidable, which is a simple consequence of the negative solution to Hilbert's 10th problem.
+We will conclude with discussions in Sec.~\ref{sec:discussions}.